 Available information at the time indicated that domestic shrimp prices had continued to decline in 2003, which would lead to the expectation that vessels may not have been able to cover their variable costs.
 If vessels cannot cover their variable costs, they will be forced to cease operations (i.e. exit the fishery) until conditions change.
 Many changes have continued to occur that would likely affect the economic status of the Gulf shrimp harvesting sector.
 Most of these changes would be expected to adversely affect the industry's economic status.
 For example, fuel prices have risen significantly since 2002.
 Probably the best proxy to use for fuel prices paid by commercial shrimpers (or commercial fishermen in general) is the diesel fuel price paid by farmers, statistics for which are generated by the USDA.
 This price is more appropriate than the diesel fuel price "paid on the street," which is typically generated by the BLS, because it removes fuel excise taxes, which neither commercial fishermen nor farmers pay.
 The diesel fuel price per gallon paid by farmers changed as follows in each year from 2002 and 2006: \$.96, \$1.24, \$1.31, \$1.97 and \$2.28, respectively.
 This represents a price increase of nearly 138% between 2002 and 2006, with the largest increases occurring in 2003, 2005, and 2006.
 Preliminary data for 2007 indicates that fuel prices increased further to as much as \$2.43 per gallon on average.
-Early data in 2008 indicates that diesel fuel prices may be as much as a \$1 higher at the present, which could cause the fuel costs associated with operating in the commercial shrimp fishery to be nearly prohibitive unless shrimp prices were to increase proportionally, which recent history suggest is unlikely.
+Early data in 2008 indicates that diesel fuel prices may be more than a \$1 higher at present, which could cause the fuel costs associated with operating in the commercial shrimp fishery to be nearly prohibitive unless shrimp prices were to increase proportionally, which recent history suggests is unlikely.

-To provide some context, it is helpful to think of how these fuel price increases translate into increases in a typical vessel's fuel expenses.
-With respect to the cost of filling up a shrimp vessel, the average fuel capacity of a commercial active vessel with a limited access rock shrimp endorsement is approximately 17,000 gallons (see Table 3.4-9).
-Thus, between 2002 and 2007, the cost of filling up an "average" active rock shrimp vessel rose from approximately \$16,300 to more than \$41,300.
+42 To provide some context, it is helpful to think of how these fuel price increases translate into increases in a typical vessel's fuel expenses.
+With respect to the cost of filling up a 43 44 shrimp vessel, the average fuel capacity of a commercial active vessel with a limited 45 access rock shrimp endorsement is approximately 17,000 gallons (see Table 3.4-9).
+46 vessel rose from approximately \$16,300 to more than \$41,300.
 Thus, the cost of filling up a typical rock shrimp vessel with fuel has increased nearly 153% between 2002 and 2007.